These cheddar bacon biscuits with rosemary are flaky, cheesy and buttery, everything a biscuit should be. The perfect dinner side.

 - 2 teaspoons baking powder

-- ⅔ stick of cold butter, cut into cubes
+- 6 tablespoons cold butter cut into cubes

 - Preheat oven to 425 degrees.
 Line a baking sheet with parchment paper or a silpat.